Hamiltonicity of Step-graphon: Proof of Sufficiency of Conditions of , , and

-In this section, we show that if a step-graphon $W$ satisfies Conditions $A$, $B$ (and $C$), then $W$ has the (strong) $H$-property.
+In this section, we show that if a step-graphon $W$ satisfies Conditions $A$, $B$ (and $C$), then $W$ has the weak (strong) $H$-property.

-The condition that a graph has a Hamiltonian decomposition (cycle) is monotone with respect to edge addition.
+The condition that a graph has a cycle cover or a Hamilton cycle is monotone with respect to edge addition.
 Specifically, if $\vec G$ and $\vec G'$ are two graphs on the same node set, with $E(\vec G) \supseteq E(\vec G')$, then

 This monotonicity is carried over to graphons.
 Specifically if $W'$ and $W$ are two graphons, with $W' \leq W$, then

 which implies that

 Thus, by Corollary~\ref{cor:loopfreegraphon}, we can assume that $W$ is loop free.